 POWDER HOUSE for SOMERVILLE

-- Construction is scheduled to conclude summer 2019
+- Substantial Completion is scheduled to conclude January 2020

 More announcements to come soon, including a ground-breaking ceremony date.
 The Three-Week Construction "look-ahead" Schedule will be posted by Kaplan upon construction commencement.